LachlanWalls/moontime/README.md

 ## Functions

+If you're using Typescript, you probably don't need this :)

-### solarToMoon(milliseconds: number)
+### solarToMoon(milliseconds: number): number

+Convert a solar time to the equivalent moon time.

-- milliseconds: unix time in milliseconds
+- milliseconds: solar time in unix milliseconds.
+- *returns*: moon time in micro moon moments.

+### moonToSolar(micromoments: number): number

-Converts a time from solar to moon.
+Converts a moon time to the equivalent solar time.

-### moonToSolar(micromoments: number)

-- micromoments: moon time in micro moon moments
+- micromoments: moon time in micro moon moments.

-Converts a time from moon to solar.
+- *returns*: solar time in unix milliseconds.

-### now()
+### now(): number

-Returns the current moon time.
-Will return local or smooth time depending on the 'smooth' setting.
+Calculates the current moon time, using the 'smooth' time if smooth time is enabled or the 'API' time, falling back to the 'local' time.

+- *returns*: current moon time in micro moon moments.

+### local(t?: number): number

+Calculates a 'local' moon time based on the current device's clock.

+- t: local process time to calculate the time for, defaults to the current time.
+- *returns*: 'local' moon time in micro moon moments.

-### local()
+### smooth(t?: number): number

-Returns the current moon time according to the local computer clock.
+Calculates a 'smooth' moon time based on a smooth transition from the 'local' moon time to the latest 'API' moon time.

-### smooth()

-Returns the current smooth moon time.
+- t: local process time to calculate the time for, defaults to the current time.
+- *returns*: 'smooth' moon time in micro moon moments.

-### api()
+### api(t?: number): number

+Calculates an 'API' moon time based on the latest Moon API request data.

-Returns the current moon time according to the Moon API.
+- t: local process time to calculate the time for, defaults to the current time.
+- *returns*: 'API' moon time in micro moon moments.

-### formatMoonTime(micromoments?: number)
+### formatMoonTime(micromoments?: number): object

+Formats the given moon time by breaking it down into the various time components and presenting them in useful ways.

-- micromoments: moon time in micro moon moments, defaults to current time
+- micromoments: moon time in micro moon moments, defaults to `moon.now()`.
+- *returns*: an object with all of the moon time units in varying formats.

 Formats the moon time provided.
 Returns an object with all the keys in the table under [Format Strings](#format-strings) and their corresponding values.

-### formatMoonString(string: string, time?: number)
+### formatMoonString(string: string, micromoments?: number): string

+Formats the given moon time by inserting the respective components into the given format string.
+Refer to the above 'Format Strings' section or `Moon.FORMATS` for a reference of the available format keys.

-- string: the string to format
+- string: string to parse, replacing format keys with the moon time components.
-- time: moon time in micro moon moments, defaults to current time
+- micromoments: moon time in micro moon moments, defaults to `moon.now()`.

-Reformats the provided string, replacing all the keys with the corresponding moon time values based on the provided time.
-See [Format Strings](#format-strings).

-### init()

-Used to initialize the moontime library, if the `delay_start` attribute is provided on the script tag to stop automatic initializing.
+- *returns*: parsed string.